0pie/shape-clicker/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and an instant preview.npm
 npm run dev
 ```